section-engineering-education/engineering-education/content/articles/automating-excel-sheet-in-python/index.md

   - url: /engineering-education/automating-excel-sheet-in-python/hero.png
     alt: Automating Excel Sheet in Python Hero Image.
 ---
-Python has rich libraries, useful packages, and ready-to-use functions for automation that greatly facilitate testing.
+Python is full of rich libraries, useful packages, and ready-to-use functions for automation that greatly facilitate testing.
 Python allows you to choose what is best for your project.
 <!--more-->
 In this article, we are going to implement Python libraries and excel data to automate.
 It will help us gain a better understanding of Python and Excel.